 When the appropriate signal mast(s) shows the warning signal, which is three red lights in a vertical line occulting every 8 seconds (5 seconds on and 3 seconds off), vessels that are restricted for movement should wait in the designated Waiting Area(s) (PDF) until the warning signal is turned off.

-The Ma Wan Marine Traffic Control Station operates on VHF Channel 14.
+Identified by call sign MARDEP, the Ma Wan Marine Traffic Control system operates on VHF Channel 14.
 It will give warnings to approaching vessels on this frequency and, if necessary, by other available means including the patrol launch at scene.
 Vessels equipped with VHF should keep a listening watch on VHF Channel 14 when transiting this area.